jbuerkle/WoWsRibbonBingo/README.md

   must receive at least a 25% share of the total reward.
 The only exception are small rewards (1 sub cannot be split).
 - As the reward is paid in gift subs, all participating streamers **must** have a monetized stream on Twitch.

-## Optional ship restrictions (not part of the main rule set)
+## Optional ship restrictions

-For streamers who participated frequently in the challenge, additional ship restrictions may apply.
-At the start of every level, all possible ship restrictions are put into a random order.
-The streamer picks any positive integer (including 0), which corresponds to one of these restrictions:
+At the start of every level, all participating streamers pick a positive integer (including 0), which corresponds to one of the following restrictions:

 - 50% chance for ships with a certain type of main armament to be banned from use in the current level
 - 50% chance to be forced to use a ship with a certain type of main armament in the current level